 The Text Analytics API uses an API key to authenticate users.
 When a user creates a connection to the API through a custom connector, the user specifies the value of this key.
-You can get an API key by:
+To get an API key:

-Requesting an API key to try out the API which does not require an Azure subscription
+Request an API key to try out the API.
+This doesn't require an Azure subscription.

 Start the tutorial

-- If you are using Power Automate or Power Apps, see:
+If you're using Power Automate or Power Apps, see:

 The following tutorials provide more detail for specific custom connector scenarios: